RidhwanHazian/GrabStudent/README.md

 - **Available Bookings:**
   - Upon login, drivers see all customer bookings that have not yet been assigned to another driver.
   - Drivers can select a booking to take responsibility for it.
+  - When a booking is selected by a driver then an email is sent to the customer to notify them.

 - **My Bookings:**
   - Drivers can view all bookings they have accepted.